Sweet Bread Recipe – Basic Sweet Yeast Dough

 Proof & Shape

-- Transfer the dough to a well-oiled bowl and cover with a tea towel (pic 7) and allow to proof until doubled in size (pic 8).
+- Transfer the dough to a well-oiled bowl and cover it with a tea towel (pic 7) and allow to proof until doubled in size (pic 8).

 - Next, dust your work surface with flour (pic 9) and add the dough (pic 10).